 - Mashed potatoes, optional

 - In a large skillet, cook bacon over medium heat until crisp.
 Using a slotted spoon, remove to paper towels to drain.
-In the drippings, cook beef and onion until meat is browned; drain.
+In the drippings, cook beef and onion until meat is no longer pink; drain.

 - In a 5-qt. slow cooker, layer the potatoes, carrots, corn and barley.
 Top with beef mixture and bacon.
 Combine the broth, tomatoes, gravy and pepper; pour over top (do not stir).

-- Cover and cook on low for 7-9 hours or until meat and vegetables are tender.
+- Cover and cook on low for 8 to 9 hours or until meat and vegetables are tender.
 Stir before serving.
 Serve over mashed potatoes if desired.
 Yield: 7 servings.